-Any modifications of the lease must be accomplished by a written addendum to the lease and signed by both parties.
+Any modifications of the lease must be accomplished by a written addendum to the lease and signed by the site Property Manager or Area Manager.

-A resident's refusal to execute LACDA approved lease modifications, or those modifications required by HUD, is a material breach of the Lease Agreement and grounds for termination of tenancy.
+A resident's refusal to execute the LACDA approved lease modifications, or those modifications required by HUD, is a material breach of the Lease Agreement and grounds for termination of tenancy.